Comparison

 Beyond the API limitation, there are several functional gaps in Scrunch's current offering that affect how much value you can extract from the data it provides.

-No source attribution.
+No source map.
 Scrunch tells you whether an AI engine mentioned your brand and how sentiment trended over time.
 What it doesn't tell you is why.
 When ChatGPT recommends your competitor instead of you, the answer is being assembled from specific sources — a G2 review page, a Reddit thread, a comparison blog post, a Wikipedia entry.
 Knowing which sources are feeding AI's perception of your brand is the difference between "our AI visibility is low" (an observation) and "our G2 profile is outdated and this specific Reddit thread is spreading misinformation about our pricing" (an actionable finding).
-Without source attribution, you're stuck with the observation and left guessing about the fix.
+Without a source map, you're stuck with the observation and left guessing about the fix.

 The action gap.
 Scrunch is fundamentally a monitoring tool.
 It watches and reports.
 You get a visibility score, sentiment trends, prompt-level data on whether your brand appeared.
 What you don't get is a prioritized list of what to do about it.
 There's no diagnostic layer that says "fix these three things in this order and here's why each one matters."
 For teams with experienced AI optimization staff, that's fine — they can interpret the dashboard data and build their own action plan.
 For everyone else, the gap between "here's what's happening" and "here's what to do" is where the tool's practical value drops off.